Bystrup Architecture Design Engineering

 Bystrup Arkitekter (BYSTRUP) is a Danish architecture and design firm established in 1994.
-Headed by Erik Bystrup, the firm's designs focus on aesthetics, functionality, economy, and ecology.
 The office is located at Vermundsgade 40 A in Copenhagen, Denmark.

 Organization

 The company employs between 11–50 planners, architects, and designers.
 The workforce consists of junior and senior architects and business professionals.

 Work overview

 The company mainly focuses on developing buildings, bridges, and power pylons.

 Among others, BYSTRUP has created the energy efficient Pandora HQ, located in the heart of Copenhagen.
 The company is also the creator of Neue Messe München, the Munich Trade Fair, and Norges Varemesse, the Norwegian Trade Fair.

 In 2015, Bystrup and partners won the design for a pedestrian bridge between Nine Elms and Pimlico in London, with spiral ramps preserving parks at both ends.
 Bystrup has furthermore designed the Langelinje Bridge in central Copenhagen, as well as several motorway bridges and projects abroad.

 Starting in 2001, the company has been developing new design power pylons.
 These have been installed and energized in Denmark and abroad (see below).